 What we like: Functional 3-in-1 design and good output.

-What we don’t: Pricier but less premium than the Camp Chef Rainier above.
+What we don’t: Pricier but less premium than the Camp Chef Everest above.

-Camp Chef’s Rainier 2X is our favorite stove and grill combo, but the grill portion takes up most of the cook space and therefore limits the types of meals you can make.
-Enter Coleman’s Cascade 3-in-1 Stove, which addresses our main complaint about the Rainier (lack of versatility) with swappable grill and griddle accessory tops.
+We love Camp Chef's Rainier 2X for a stove and grill combo, but it's largely unavailable at the time of publishing, and the grill portion takes up most of the cooking space, limiting the types of meals you can make.
+Enter Coleman’s Cascade 3-in-1, which addresses our main complaint about the Rainier (lack of versatility) with swappable grill and griddle accessory tops.
 The concept is simple but effective: If you need to use a burner or two, simply leave off the add-ons; if you’re whipping up breakfast or burgers, place one (or both) of the cast-iron plates over a burner and fire it up.
 The Cascade is on the pricier end at $210 and relatively heavy at nearly 15 pounds all in, but the 3-in-1 functionality does help justify the cost and heft.

-In addition to being more versatile than the Rainier 2X above, the Coleman Cascade is also lighter by around a pound and more powerful with two 12,000-BTU burners (the Rainier has one 8,000-BTU burner and one 10,000-BTU burner).
-But the devil is in the details: Some users report food easily sticking to the Coleman's accessory tops due to the lower-quality cast iron (be sure to treat them ahead of time for the best results), and the windscreens at the sides are very short and will do very little to combat strong gusts.
+In addition to being versatile, the Coleman Cascade also boasts two powerful 12,000-BTU burners.
+But the devil is in the details: Some users report food easily sticking to the accessory tops due to the lower-quality cast iron (be sure to treat them ahead of time for the best results), and the windscreens at the sides are very short and will do very little to combat strong gusts.
 Finally, you’ll need to find a flat surface for the stove when using the accessory tops to prevent grease and other juices from dripping onto the ground (and potentially also your clothes and shoes).
 But if you can deal with these drawbacks and plan to use both the burners and add-ons regularly, the Cascade is a well-executed and versatile option.

 See the Coleman Cascade 3-in-1